z0rc/dotfiles/README.md

     name = John Doe
 ```

-Also you can put additional configuration in `~/.config/git/local/stuff`.
+You can also add additional configurations in `~/.config/git/local/stuff`.

-### Zsh configuration
+### Zsh Configuration

-Keep in mind that Zsh configuration skips every global configuration file
+Note that Zsh configuration skips every global configuration file except
-except `/etc/zsh/zshenv`.
+`/etc/zsh/zshenv`.

 You can add your local configuration into `$ZDOTDIR/env.d/9[0-9]_*` and
 `$ZDOTDIR/rc.d/9[0-9]_*`.
-The difference is that `env.d` is sourced always while
+The difference is that `env.d` is sourced always,
-`rc.d` is sourced in interactive session only.
+while `rc.d` is sourced only in interactive sessions.

-Also `$ZDOTDIR/.zlogin` and `$ZDOTDIR/.zlogout` are available for
+Additionally, `$ZDOTDIR/.zlogin` and `$ZDOTDIR/.zlogout` are available for
-modifications, albeit missing by default.
+modifications, though they are missing by default.

-### Vim configuration
+### Vim Configuration

 Add your local configuration to `$DOTFILES/vim/vimrc.local`.

-### Local paths
+### Local Paths

-Local binaries can be put into `$HOME/.local/bin`, it's added to `PATH` by
+Local binaries can be placed in `$HOME/.local/bin`; it's added to `PATH` by
 default.
-Also man pages can be put into `$XDG_DATA_HOME/man`.
+Man pages can be placed in `$XDG_DATA_HOME/man`.

 ### Lazy \*env

-Pyenv and similar wrappers are lazy-loaded, it means that they won't be
+Pyenv and similar wrappers are lazy-loaded, meaning they won't be initialized
-initialized on shell start.
-Activation is done on the first execution.
-Check
+at shell start.
+Activation occurs on the first execution.
+Check the output of
-out output of `type -f pyenv` in shell and
+`type -f pyenv` in the shell and the
 [implementation](zsh/rc.d/11_many_env.zsh).
-Also this means, that files like
+Because of this, files like
-`.python-version` won't work as expected, it's recommended to use `autoenv.zsh`
+`.python-version` won't work as expected; it's recommended to use `autoenv.zsh`
-to explicitly activate needed environment.
+to explicitly activate the needed environment.

-### Ignore config files changes locally
+### Ignore Config Files Changes Locally

 Midnight Commander is quite volatile in terms of writing to its configuration
 file.
-Running `mc` using different screen size results in updating panel size
+Running `mc` with different screen sizes results in updating the panel
-value in `mc.ini`.
-Same goes with `htop`.
+size value in `mc.ini`.
+The same goes for `htop`.

-In order to ignore local changes to configuration files you can do:
+To ignore local changes to configuration files, you can do:

 ```sh
 git update-index --assume-unchanged configs/mc.ini
 ```

-To restore git tracking of those files use:
+To restore git tracking of those files, use:

 ```
 git update-index --no-assume-unchanged configs/mc.ini